dzuk-mutant/blockchain/list/instances/explosion_party/explosion_party.md

 (URL not attainable because it was a boost)

-Using the two articles to imply a common alt-right anti-semitic conspiracy theory that Jews are erasing 'white identity' by encouraging non-white migration (into what they perceive as white countries), among other things.
+Using the two articles to imply a common alt-right anti-semitic conspiracy theory that Jews are erasing 'white identity' by encouraging non-white migration (into what they perceive as white countries like those in Europe), among other things.

 ### example 4